Chares Of Lindos – A Rhodian Sculptor

 Watch The Video For More On Chares And His Amazing Colossus

-Chares Himself
+Chares Of Lindos Himself

 As time has passed, of course several myths have come to light as to what happened to Chares.